 This unit explores the establishment of a business and the role of accounting in the determination of business success or failure.
-In this, it considers the importance of accounting information to stakeholders.
+It considers the importance of accounting information to stakeholders.
 Students analyse, interpret and evaluate the performance of the business using financial and non-financial information.
-They use these evaluations to recommendations make regarding the suitability of a business as an investment.
+They use these evaluations to make recommendations regarding the suitability of a business as an investment.